 The Fonplegade vineyard is planted to a vine density of 6,500 vines per hectare in the front of the chateau.
 Behind the chateau, on the hillsides and slopes, the vines are planted to a higher vine density of 8,500 vines per hectare with their newer plantings.

 The program to increase the vineyard density began in 2004, after the Adams family took control of the vineyard.
-On average, the vines are 25 years of age.
+On average, the vines are 30 years of age.
 They have old vines, some of which date back to an average of 50 years of age.
 They have even older vines that are more than 75 years of age.

 The vines are not all that is old in their vineyards.
 Some of the best preserved Roman ruins in Bordeaux are found at Chateau Fonplegade in their verdant, hillside landscape on the Fonplegade plateau.